mmaxin/hide-and-seek-game/rules.md

 > **Hiders** leave Home Base, and have 10 minutes to choose their hiding spot within the Map.

+- *It's a 9 minute walk from **Platia Arionos** to the furthest map boundary.
+No need to run, just walk with purpose!*

 > **Starting Seekers** must remain at **Home Base** during the **Countdown**.

+> To begin Round 1, each **Starting Seeker** must begin a 1-hour live location-share with the group.

 {% comment %}
 - [this phase could be called the Countdown maybe?]
 - **Starting Seekers** must remain at the start area during the hide period.